hotaru-py/hotaru-py.github.io/README.md

 # About

-About me and stuff I've done
+About me and stuff I've done & can do.

-Made with Svelte + Vite
+Built with Svelte+Vite, styled with Tailwind.CSS

+## To-do

+- [x] Basic information and layout
+- [ ] Resume (Click the placeholder for a surprise 😉)
+- [ ] Text animation
+- [ ] Project details pane on hover
+- [ ] Mobile responsiveness & optimizations